Waterloo 1815 Memorial: History

-The Memorial is built in the run-up to the bicentenary of the Battle of Waterloo to replace the "outdated and uninteresting Visitor's Centre".
-Its construction has been described as a "rebirth after years of tired entertainment, poor restoration and neglected surroundings" by the press, which emphasised the fact that "the Walloon Region has finally understood all the interest of this jewel in the middle of the fields".
-The old visitor's centre has been demolished.
+The Memorial was built in the run-up to the bicentenary of the Battle of Waterloo to replace the "outdated and uninteresting Visitor's Centre".
+Its construction was described by the press as a "rebirth after years of tired entertainment, poor restoration and neglected surroundings" which emphasised that "the Walloon Region has finally understood all the interest of this jewel in the middle of the fields".
+The old visitor's centre was demolished.